cypherpunk-academy/2064/en/035_2021_The vulnerabilities database.md

 The backup file was almost ready.
 Every day around this time, this backup was automatically created and then sent to another high-security area.
 She wanted to wait for the moment when it was finished and lay there quietly for a few seconds.
-Then make a copy, cover the tracks and get out again.
+Then make a copy, cover the tracks, and get out again.
 There!
 The file was ready.
 She typed: